 Cybercrime losses amounted to $4.2 billion in 2020, FBI reports

-It is of no surprise that these record breaking numbers are very much related to the global COVID-19 pandemic, a time when people all over the world started spending more of their time and money on the Internet.
-The unique situation that forced millions of people to stay home has provided cyber criminals with an opportunity to make profit.
+It is of no surprise that these record-breaking numbers are very much related to the global COVID-19 pandemic, a time when people all over the world started spending more of their time and money on the Internet.
+The unique situation that forced millions of people to stay home has provided cybercriminals with an opportunity to make a profit.
 They were able to take advantage of people doing their shopping online, of those looking for information related to COVID-19, medication, vaccines, stimulus checks, and much more.

 The biggest increase in complaints received in 2020 compared to other years was related to phishing/vishing/smishing/pharming.
 In 2020, IC3 received 241,342 said complaints, more than double the amount from 2019 (114,702).
-Cyber crime related to non-payment/non-delivery was also common, with 108,869 complaints received in 2020, an increase from the reported 61,832 complaints in 2019.
-The number of complains related to extortion was 76,741 in 2020, while personal data breach and identify theft were reported 45,330 and 43,330 times respectively in 2020.
-Cyber criminals also targeted unemployment insurance, Paycheck Protection Program (PPP) loans, Small Business Economic Injury Disaster Loans, and other COVID19 related stimulus funds.
+Cybercrime related to non-payment/non-delivery was also common, with 108,869 complaints received in 2020, an increase from the reported 61,832 complaints in 2019.
+The number of complaints related to extortion was 76,741 in 2020, while personal data breaches and identity theft were reported 45,330 and 43,330 times respectively in 2020.
+Cybercriminals also targeted unemployment insurance, Paycheck Protection Program (PPP) loans, Small Business Economic Injury Disaster Loans, and other COVID19 related stimulus funds.

-The IC3 notes that cyber criminals impersonating goverment agencies has been a particularly common scheme during this pandemic.
-Various means were used to contact potential victims, including email, social media and phone calls, and scammers mainly tried to obtain victims’ personal information or extort money via threats or schemes.
+The IC3 notes that cybercriminals impersonating government agencies have been a particularly common scheme during this pandemic.
+Various means were used to contact potential victims, including email, social media, and phone calls, and scammers mainly tried to obtain victims’ personal information or extort money via threats or schemes.
 Once COVID-19 vaccines became available, scammers started contacting potential victims, inviting them to pay for a supposed vaccine or register to get one.
-This way, cyber criminals were able to phish users’ personal information and steal money.
+This way, cybercriminals were able to phish users’ personal information and steal money.

 According to the annual report, the IC3 received 19,369 Business Email Compromise (BEC) and Email Account Compromise (EAC) complaints in 2020, with estimated damages exceeding $1.8 billion.
-Both BEC and EAC scams can lead to unauthorized transfer of funds, and involve cyber criminals compromising legitimate business email accounts through social engineering and computer intrusion techniques.
-IC3 also notes that 2020 saw a larger number of BEC/EAC complaints related to identify theft and funds converted to cryptocurrency.
+Both BEC and EAC scams can lead to the unauthorized transfer of funds and involve cybercriminals compromising legitimate business email accounts through social engineering and computer intrusion techniques.
+IC3 also notes that 2020 saw a larger number of BEC/EAC complaints related to identity theft and funds converted to cryptocurrency.